-The non-canonical expression of heat shock genes at 22°C is somewhat perplexing.
+The non-canonical expression of heat shock genes at 22°C is mysterious.
 Because we measured expression at constant temperatures we did not expect to see induction of heat shock genes, which normally occurs within 30 minutes of treatment and then dissipates (Gasch et al. 2000).
 Given the high expression level of HSP104 in S. uvarum across all temperatures, one potential explanation for the heat shock response is a trans-signal produced by the S. uvarum genome.
 The absence of the heat shock response in the hybrid at high temperature may be a consequence of loss of the S. uvarum trans-signal, although this does not explain the high HSP104 expression at high temperature in S. uvarum.
 Sample mix-up is unlikely as the HSP104 experiment was done independently and is consistent with the original RNA-seq experiment.

 The heat shock gene expression profile shows that the hybrid is under stress at 22°C but not 37°C. To better understand this counterintuitive phenomenon, we compared the hybrid expression profile to previously published S. cerevisiae (Gasch et al. 2000) and S. uvarum (Caudy et al. 2013) datasets.
 The hybrid temperature effect (37°C over 22°C) associates with 285 of 477 stress responses of either S. cerevisiae or S. uvarum (Spearman's correlation test, Holm-Bonferroni corrected p < 0.05).
 However, 232 of the 285 correlations are negative, implying that 22°C is more stressful than 37°C in the hybrid.
 Interestingly, the strongest positive correlation is between the hybrid's temperature response and S. uvarum's 17°C to 30°C response at 60 min (Spearman's rho = 0.23, Holm-Bonferroni corrected p = 5.39E-48).
 In contrast, the correlations with S. uvarum's 25°C to 37°C or 25°C to 42°C response are negative.
 Similar to the hybrid, heat shock genes are expressed higher at 17°C than 30°C in S. uvarum, but the pattern is not seen in the other two temperature shifts (Caudy et al. 2013).
 These differential correlations indicate S. uvarum's heat shock response may be sensitive to specific temperatures used in the shifts.
-However, it is also important to note that heat shock proteins are not specific to temperature changes but are part of the general environmental stress response which can be induced by any number of environmental changes (Gasch et al. 2000).
 Taken together, the stress response induced in the hybrid at 22°C may reflect a contribution from the non-canonical temperature response in S. uvarum.